sk1080/nvidia-kvm-patcher/README.md

 1. If testsigning fails, make sure you are running Windows 10 x64, and have the WDK Installed
 2. Windows will attempt to overwrite the driver using versions from windows update, you will want to blacklists these updates using Microsoft's tool: https://support.microsoft.com/en-us/kb/3073930
 3. Having another problem?
 File an Issue.
 I would love some feedback on my crappy script.
+4. Still getting error 43?
+Ensure the graphics card is using Message Signaled Interrupts before rebooting: http://forums.guru3d.com/showthread.php?t=378044
+5. Still getting error 43 even with MSIs?
+Some system configurations (hypervisor/hardware) may not be capable of supporting a passed through nvidia card.
+I have listed some systems that I have personally tested below.

 ### OS Support